Stock control for the environmental management of designated sites

 For the purposes of payment, it is assumed that each ewe or gimmer that you remove will benefit 0.8 hectares of moorland.

-A supplement of £8.08 per hectare per year will be available where the stock disposal will affect your ability to claim Scottish Upland Sheep Support.
-The supplement is not available where the original stock disposal took place prior to 2007.
+A supplement of £8.08 per hectare per year will be available where the stock control will affect your ability to claim Scottish Upland Sheep Support.
+The supplement is not available where the original stock control took place prior to 2007.

 It is proposed that Scottish Upland Sheep Support will be payable on ewe hoggs born on Scottish holdings which have 80 per cent or more of their agricultural land in Scotland’s Basic Payment Region Three and less than 200 hectares of agricultural land in Scotland’s Basic Payment Region One.